madecomfy/gatsby-plugin-asset-path/README.md

 # gatsby-plugin-asset-path

-Move all of your JS and CSS build files, as well as the static folder into a subdirectory of your choice.
+Copy all of your JS and CSS build files, as well as the static folder into a subdirectory of your choice.

-## Breaking change in v1
+## Breaking change in v3

-Use `assetPrefix` instead of `pathPrefix`
+No longer moves files due to gatsby's internal cache management.
+Copying files instead!

 ## Breaking change in v2